bendrick92/benscarblog/_posts/2017-08-09-buying-a-wrx.md

 (your name here)</blockquote>

-Now you wait!
-If a dealership is serious about earning your business, they should reply in a few days.
-In my experience, there will be some dealerships who insist on talking over the phone.
-If you are willing, this can be a good opportunity to get a feel for the type of salesperson you'll be working with.
+If a dealership is serious about earning your business, you should get a response pretty quickly.
+In my experience, there will be some dealerships who insist on quoting you over the phone.
+If you're willing, this can be a great opportunity to get a feel for the type of salesperson you'll be working with (see below).
 If they simply email you back a quote of their own, even better!

-Once you receive a quote you're happy with, you have one of two options:
+Either way, once you receive a quote you're happy with, you have one of two options:

 1. You can choose to proceed with ordering from that dealership.
-At this point, if you haven't already, I would recommend giving the salesperson a call to gauge their personality and attitude over the phone.
-While the car buying process should be as non-personal as possible (to minimize emotions and therefore the risk of overpaying), it's always nice to know the person in charge of your order will be responsive and enjoyable to work with.
+At this point, if you haven't already, I would recommend giving that salesperson a call to gauge their personality and attitude over the phone.
+While the car buying process should be as non-personal as possible (to minimize emotions and therefore the risk of overpaying), it's always nice to know the person taking care of your order is going to be responsive and enjoyable to work with.
-2. If you have a specific dealership in mind, and their initial quote is higher than other local offers, now is the time to leverage these quotes to your advantage.
-Take the best price you've gotten thus far (excluding Heuberger) and send your dealership of choice an email notifying them you have gotten a better offer from another, more local dealership.
+2. If you have a specific dealership in mind, and their initial quote is higher than other local offers, now is the time to leverage those other quotes to your advantage.
+Take the best price you've gotten thus far (excluding Heuberger) and send your dealership of choice an email notifying them you have gotten a better offer from another local dealership.
 9/10 times they will match or beat the offer.

+#### Sealing the deal

 Once you've agreed on a price, it's time to get a written quote.
-I chose to go into the dealership and get a printed copy of the quote for my records (just in case they try and raise the sale price later).
-In addition, most dealerships will require a refundable deposit (typically $500 in my experience) to secure your order.
+I chose to go into the dealership and get a printed copy (just in case there's a mixup in pricing later on).
+In addition, most dealerships will require a refundable deposit (typically $500 in my experience) to secure your order, so bring some cash or your checkbook.

-NOTE: It is a good idea to pay this deposit on a credit card, as well as get a receipt.
-That way, if the dealership tries to keep your deposit/fails to roll it into the sale price of the vehicle, you have documented proof of your payment and can always dispute the charge with your credit card company.
-It's always good to clarify that the deposit is refundable, too.
+NOTE: This deposit should be *refundable* - be sure to clarify this with your dealership.
+Its also a good idea to pay this deposit on a credit card and get a *printed receipt*.
+That way, if the dealership tries to keep your deposit or fails to discount it from the sale price of the vehicle, you have documented proof of your payment and can always dispute the charge with your credit card company.

-Finally, be sure to share any special requests with your dealership/salesperson.
-In my case, I requested that they not drill the holes for the USDM plates, as well as not put any dealership decals/stickers on the vehicle.
+Finally, be sure to share any special requests with your salesperson.
+In my case, I requested that they not drill the holes for the USDM plates, as well as not put any dealership decals or stickers on the vehicle.
 In addition, I asked that they keep the roof/hood wrapping on the car (to make sure it's not washed before I take delivery of it).

+#### Congratulations!

-It's that simple!
-Now relax, congratulate yourself on negotiating the best price, and begin the waiting game.
-Most vehicles take 10-12 weeks to be shipped stateside, but I've seen owners report as quickly as 6-8.
-It all depends on allocation, availability, configuration, etc.  Vehicles with port-installed options (such as the Homelink mirror, short throw shifter, etc.) may take a bit longer as well.
+And that's it!
+Now relax, give yourself a pat on the back for getting the best price, and settle in for a bit of a wait.
+Most vehicles take 10-12 weeks to be shipped stateside, but I've seen owners report deliveries as quickly as 6-8.
+It all depends on allocation, availability, configuration, etc. Vehicles with port-installed options (such as the Homelink mirror, short throw shifter, etc.) may take a bit longer.

-In the next post, I'll highlight...
+I hope this has been helpful for you!
+In my next post I'll be going over a few considerations to make when planning the vehicle delivery, including paint protection measures, window tinting, as well as a few essential aftermarket accessories.
+In the meantime, feel free to share your thoughts, opinions, or questions in the comments below!